James Atherton (photographer): Career

 On April 11, 1963, he was the press photographer during the search for USS Thresher.
 The following month he took first place at the Annual White House Photographers Association Photo Contest; this time in the “spot-news category”, with a photo titled “Back from Space”.

-He captured on film the most pivotal moments of the Kennedy Presidency.
+He captured on film significant moments of the Kennedy Presidency.
 One of Atherton's most iconic photographs is of President John F. Kennedy standing at Checkpoint Charlie shortly before President gave his "Ich bin ein Berliner" speech on June 26, 1963, in West Berlin.
 Historically it is one of the best-known speeches of the Cold War and among the most famous anti-communist speeches.
 A signed print of his UPI photograph is now a collector's item.

 Under the President Richard Nixon administration, in 1970 he was recognized one final time by the White House Photographers Association receiving the First Prize in the “presidential class” category.
 That same year, Atherton chose a different career path, by becoming the picture editor at The Washington Post, moving on to be their staff photographer in 1973, allowing him to return to his passion, using his own camera.

 Atherton was also a member of a standing committee within the Senate Press Photographers Gallery and by 1972 was listed within the Congressional Directory as the Head of Photography.
 His award-winning photo coverage of the Watergate hearings is most notable.

 Atherton continued to cover Capitol Hill throughout the Iran–Contra affair hearings, with Getty Images owning his Stock photography; at least 125 premium high resolution images that he captured through his lens.
 Other notable events; on Nov 11, 1983, he captured Senator Charles Mathias and Majority Leader Howard Baker discussing the aftermath of the 1983 United States Senate bombing.

 In 1997 he received the Kodak Professional White House National Press Photographers Association (NPPA) Achievement Award.

 Although he had retired from photo journalism in 1990, he continued to make himself available to students of photo journalism and academia until his death in 2011.
 Press around the U.S. paid tribute to him, with lengthy obituaries featured in the Boston Globe, The New York Times and the Washington Post.

 In his lengthy obituary, The Boston Globe described how his colleagues referred to him as: